 Eat a balanced diet

-Your thyroid needs adequate amounts of iodine in order to fully function.
-You don’t need to take an iodine supplement in order for that to happen.
-A balanced diet of whole grains, beans, lean proteins, and colorful fruits and vegetables should provide enough iodine.
+Your thyroid needs adequate amounts of iodine to fully function, but you don’t need to take an iodine supplement to achieve that.

 Soy is found in:

 - vegan cheese and meat products

 - soy milk

 - soy sauce